pimpcapital/ParallelGit/README.md

 ```
 Directories and files are stored as tree and blob objects in Git.
 Every tree object has the references to its children nodes.

 When the branch is checked out, its `HEAD` commit is parsed and stored in memory.
-The commit object has the reference to the tree object that corresponds to the root directory.
+A commit object has the reference to the tree object that corresponds to its root directory.

 To read file `/app-core/src/main/MyFactory.java`, ParallelGit needs to resolve its parent directories recursively i.e:
 ```